bbc/tams/docs/appnotes/0022-transform-architectures.md

 The TAMS Service will populate Segments and Objects correlating with the timeline range covered by the original Segments.
 These Objects will have instances that are "virtual".
 That is to say that the Objects do not exist on disk.
-When a GET request is performed with the instance URL, the Service will perform the transcode to create the segment and return it, as if the media existed on disk.
+When a GET request is performed with the instance URL, the Service will perform the transcode to create the Object and return it, as if the media existed on disk.

-Where the originating Flow has a `flow_status` of `ingesting`, new virtual Segments should be created as new originating Segments are registered.
+Where the originating Flow has a `flow_status` of `ingesting`, new Virtual Objects and corresponding Segments should be created as new originating Segments are registered.

 Clients may wish to initiate a transcode without actually downloading the content.
 For example, to ensure content is available in an appropriate format ahead of playout into broadcast.